AdobeDocs/experience-manager-65.en/help/assets/translation-projects.md

 ---
 title: Create translation projects
-description: Learn how to create translation projects in AEM.
+description: Learn how to create translation projects in [!DNL Adobe Experience Manager].
 contentOwner: AG
 ---

 # Create translation projects {#creating-translation-projects}

-To create a language copy, trigger one of the following language copy workflows available under the References rail in the AEM user interface.
+To create a language copy, trigger one of the following language copy workflows available under the References rail in the [!DNL Experience Manager] user interface.

 * **Create and translate**: In this workflow, assets to be translated are copied to the language root of the language to which you want to translate.
 In addition, depending upon the options you choose, a translation project is created for the assets in the Projects console.
 Depending on the settings, the translation project can be started manually or allowed to run automatically as soon as the translation project is created.